 The target and projected capital expenditures were increased due to incorporating the existing practice of WUI inspections and repair work into the WMP reporting.
-The 2025 projected O&M expenditures decreased due to a lower expected finding rate (see the 2023-2025 Wildfire Mitigation Plan, Section 8.1.3.2 for details on Transmission Overhead Detailed Inspections).
+The 2025 projected O&M expenditures decreased due to a lower expected finding rate.

 2.2.1.14 Distribution Infrared Inspections (WMP.481)